psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 NEWPORT.

-The Epiphany Sessions was held at the Guildhall, on Tuesday last, for this borough, borougn, before Charles Bassett Roe, Esq.
+The Epiphany Sessions was held at the Guildhall, on Tuesday last, for this borough, borough, before Charles Bassett Roe, Esq.
 Mayor, Thomas Sewell, esq.
 Deputy Recorder, and other Justices.

 Patience Adams, aged 42, charged with having stolen a bed, the property of Martha Morris, found guilty, —one months' imprisonment.